Athol Park, South Australia

 Redeveloped entrance to Athol Park, which replaced Housing Trust homes.

 Athol Park is a north-western suburb of Adelaide, South Australia, it is located in the City of Charles Sturt.
 The suburb is named after Atholl, a district of Perth, Scotland.

-Athol Park also has one of the largest migrant populations in Adelaide, with over 50% of the suburb being foreign-born.
+Athol Park has one of the largest migrant population percentages in Adelaide, with over 50% of the suburb being foreign-born.

 Geography

 The suburb lies at the western end of Grand Junction Road, which also forms its northern boundary.
 It is bordered to the west by Glenroy Street, to the east by Hanson Rd, with Hamilton Road forming the bulk of its southern boundary.
 The southern portion of Athol Park is residential with a light industrial area in the north.

 The suburb is home to a large number of Housing Trust homes.
 In the 1990s, plans were made for the Westwood Urban Renewal project, of which Ferryden Park, Angle Park, Woodville Gardens, and Mansfield Park were also a part.
 This involved replacing the Housing Trust homes with either private housing or a new townhouse-style housing trust homes.